MarkGotLasagna/holp/README.md

 logos belonging to companies or organizations that helped directly or passively with the creation of Linux.

-[⬇️ Click here](https://github.com/MarkGotLasagna/hol/releases/download/alpha/HOL_alpha.png) to download the latest timeline.
+Visit the [releases page](https://github.com/MarkGotLasagna/holp/releases) to download the latest timeline.

 ## Goals
 1. Illustrate how Linux came to be, from its birth till present day.